 “There’s no possible way.
 None,” says Eric, upon seeing the inadequate bathroom.
 “It’s just a regular, full-size bathtub.”

-Eric heads off to talk to someone at the front desk — leaving Angela, weary from the 1,100 mile journey, to vent her frustration.
+Eric heads off to talk to someone at the front desk.
+This leaves Angela, weary from the 1,100 mile journey, alone to vent her frustration.

 In conclusion, Angela shouts, “This is not a handicapped room!”

 The My 600 Lb Life Angela episode is available for early streaming here, courtesy of TLC.